-As independent money managers, we provide long-term wealth & estate preservation strategies and prudent investment advice in a challenging environment for investors.
-If you are looking for an asset manager or money manager who takes the time to understand your personal situation, Ciovacco Capital Management may be a good fit for you.
+As independent money managers, we provide long-term wealth and estate preservation strategies and prudent investment advice in a challenging environment for investors.
+If you are looking for an asset manager or money manager who adjusts investment allocations to align with present market conditions, Ciovacco Capital Management may be a good fit for you.

 Objective: The model was designed to answer the following questions:

 Methodology Step One: Determine portfolio's allocation to more conservative assets and growth-oriented assets.
 The CCM Market Model uses input from five proprietary sub-models providing a form of allocation redundancy.
 The final allocation is determined via a weighted average from the five distinct sources.
 This weighted average approach provides a more robust methodology, enabling the model to handle a much wider variety of market conditions.
 The weighted average approach also reduces the probability of curve fitting.

 Market Exposure: The market model allocates between more conservative assets, such as bonds, and more growth-oriented assets, such as foreign and domestic stocks.
 The most common ETFs selected by the model include, but are not limited to:

 * = Under specific and well-defined conditions, the model can select to hedge or go short using SH (short S&P 500) or similar hedging/short ETFs.